satindergrewal/Shurli/README.md

-# subatomicgo
+# Shurli

-Subatomic Go Web App - Test version
+ Shurli App - Test version

 ## Objective

  To build an independent GUI application that works with existing supported wallets to make sub-atomic trades.

 ### Currently supported

 * Komodod
 * Komodo-ocean-qt
+* Verus-desktop

 ### Code of conduct